uucidl/abd.monomeqml/docs/arc.md

 > oversimplification and there will be cases where the pushbutton was
 > very very useful, but i simply didn't have a sensible method to
 > continue making arcs with pushbuttons.

+My experience with the arc's push buttons is that:
+- they disturb the value when being pressed (it's hard to press without rotating the knob)
+- they get stuck sometimes

+The first case can be somehow reduced in software (by ignoring rotations around the press) while the second is a killer.